malcolmalex/rpi-k3s-utilities/README.md

-# Raspberry Pi SDCARD Creator
+# Raspberry Pi k3s Setup

 As I tried to get a bunch of sd cards made for a Raspberry Pi Kubernetes cluster, I found it frustrating to have to create cards manually.
 I normally use balena for provisioning raspberry pis, but ran into problems trying to get utilities like systemd working, etc.